FK04/AI-ML--Lab/README.md

-# AI-ML-Lab
+# AIML--@IIIT-HYD
-AIML Lab Assessments and Projects @IIIT-HYD
+Lab Assessments and Projects realated to the feild of AI-ML